-- Cast iron skillets were brought to America by the early colonists.
+- Cast iron cookware was brought to America by the early colonists.

-- By the 19 century cast iron skillets became essential pieces of cookware in both Europe and America
+- By the 19th century, cast iron cookware was ubiquitous in both Europe and America

-- During the mid 1800’s, three iconic American cast iron cookware brands, Griswold Manufacturing, Wagner Manufacturing, and Lodge Manufacturing were founded, solidifying the pan’s popularity across the US.
+- During the mid 1800’s, three iconic American cast iron cookware brands, Griswold Manufacturing, Wagner Manufacturing, and Lodge Manufacturing were founded, solidifying cast iron’s popularity across the US.

 - Neither Griswold nor Wagner make cast iron cookware any more.

-- Lodge Manufacturing continues to operate two foundries in South Pittsburg, Tennessee making cast Iron skillets, dutch ovens, & other cookware.
+- Lodge Manufacturing continues to operate two foundries in South Pittsburg, Tennessee.

-- Nest Homeware is among a few newer brands manufacturing cast iron skillets and other cookware in the United States.
+- Nest Homeware is among a few newer brands manufacturing cast iron cookware in the United States.